Public Parks/Areas and Open Areas are town-owned property used for recreation purposes. These include:

 To view all these locations on a map, click here.
 For more information about any of these locations, contact the Orono Parks and Recreation Department at (207) 889-6913.
 Among these parks and spaces, several in particular stand out:

 The Municipal Pool found at the intersection of Westwood Drive and Goodridge Drive will be open daily during the summer and is staffed by a crew of lifeguards.
-The pool is planned to be open on July 6th.
-In the event of inclement weather, the pool will close and notice will go out on the Orono Parks and Recreation Facebook page.
+The pool is opening on July 5th.
+In the event of inclement weather, the pool will close and a notice will go out on the Orono Parks and Recreation Facebook page.
 Please be prepared to sign in and show your receipt at the entrance.

 Summer Pool Hours: